 A: Each United Way is separate from one another and has its own local, volunteer Board of Directors that makes decisions about what best meets the community’s unique needs.
 (FYI) There are approximately 1,400 United Ways across the country.
 Each has its own mission and regulations.

-A: United Way of Wilson County and the Upper Cumberland has not funded any programs of Planned
+A: United Way of Wilson County and the Upper Cumberland is not a funding partner of Planned

 A: Your employees may give to the community of their choice by simply indicating their wishes in writing on their pledge card.
 You can ensure your gift will be used to help your local community.